Soumya-r-Sahu/CBS_PYTHON/security/upload/upload_guide.md

-# Upload Security
+# Upload Guide 📤

-This directory contains components for secure file uploads with validation and scanning.
+This guide provides instructions for securely uploading files in CBS_PYTHON.

+## Steps 📋

+1. **Prepare Files**: Ensure files meet the required format.
+2. **Secure Upload**: Use the secure upload endpoint.
+3. **Verify Upload**: Confirm the upload was successful.

+_Last updated: May 23, 2025_

 ## Components